 Mineral property acquisition costs, including indirectly related acquisition costs, are capitalized when incurred.
 Acquisition costs include cash consideration and the fair market value of common shares issued as consideration.
 Properties acquired under option agreements, whereby payments are made at the sole discretion of the Company, are capitalized as mineral property acquisition costs at such time as the payments are made.
 Exploration costs are expensed as incurred.
 When it is determined that a mining deposit can be economically and legally extracted or produced based on established proven and probable reserves under SEC Industry Guide 7, development costs related to such reserves and incurred after such determination will be considered for capitalization.
 The establishment of proven and probable reserves is based on results of feasibility studies, which indicate whether a property is economically feasible.
-Upon commencement of commercial production, capitalized amounts relating to a property that is abandoned or otherwise considered uneconomic for the foreseeable future are written off.
+Upon commencement of commercial production, capitalized costs will be amortized over their estimated useful lives or units of production, whichever is a more reliable measure.
+Capitalized amounts relating to a property that is abandoned or otherwise considered uneconomic for the foreseeable future are written off.